 Is there any place in the world you haven’t been to yet but would like to visit from a professional perspective?

-I would love to go to Peru for so many reasons and part of that for the jewellery.
-When you create all is connected and everything can become inspiration
+I would love to go to Peru for so many reasons and part of that for the jewelry.
+When you create all is connected and everything can become an inspiration

 How would you describe your personal fashion style?